 - 1. Render initial care in accordance with the Routine Patient Care Protocol. - 2.
-Oxygen: If respiratory distress is noted, 15 LPM via NRM or if unable to tolerate the mask, 6 LPM via nasal cannula. - a.
-If no obvious respiratory distress is noted, apply a pulse ox.
+Oxygen: If respiratory distress noted, 15 LPM via NRM or 6 LPM via nasal cannula. - a.
+If no obvious respiratory distress, apply pulse ox.
 If \geq 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
-If \leq 94% apply nasal cannula at 2-6 LPM or 15 LPM via NRM as needed to raise pulse ox to \geq 94%. - 3.
-Initiate Paramedic Care intercept.
+If \leq 89% apply nasal cannula at 2-6 LPM.
+If unable to increase \geq 94% move to 15 LPM via NRM. - 3.
+(BLS) Initiate ALS intercept.
 If you are concerned about the possibility of shoulder dystocia update medical control of a complicated delivery.